jbakse/site_builder/content/parameters/index.md

 Exposing parameters allows artists and designers to create systems that can be controlled by others—and themselves—more easily.
 Choosing which parameters to expose is a core concern of software interface design.
 When choosing, consider the following:

 - Which parameters should be exposed?
-- Which parameters are required, which are optional?
+- Which parameters are required, and which are optional?
 - Which values should be accepted for each parameter?

 #### Balance